MatheusAtaide07/Smart-Parking/README.md

 The project uses an esp32 alongside two HC-SR40 ultrassonic sensor to determine if a parking spot is occupied or vacant and send the collected data to a firebase real-time database.
 The circuit can be configured to:
 - predetermine the parking spot group(common or disabled).
-- alter the distance the car is required to be from the circuit so the spot is computed as occupied.
+- alter the distance the car is required to be from the circuit so the spot is computed as occupied. in the file Detec.ino further explanation on the code running those features are included.